-Many ICMA members are challenged by limited resources in their pursuit of gaining the resources they need to better manage their communities.
+Many ICMA members are challenged by limited resources in their pursuit of gaining the tools they need to better manage their communities.

 To help members experience the difference the ICMA Annual Conference has made for so many others, ICMA offers conference assistance and scholarships.